staking-foundation/docs/docs/04-lst.md

 **divETH is merely a receipt token allowing its holder to permissionlessly withdraw the corresponding ETH**.
 It is not a "stablecoin" and there is no mechanism to guarantee it will trade 1:1 towards the underlying ETH.

-divETH can be unstaked through the Diva protocol at any time by requesting a withdrawal and obtaining the underlying ETH after the withdrawal completes.
+divETH can be unstaked through the Diva smart contract at any time by requesting a withdrawal and obtaining the underlying ETH after the withdrawal completes.

 <details>
   <summary>Example of divETH staking</summary>